aosabook/500lines/same-origin-policy/doc/chapter.md

 (i.e., `foo.example.com` can set it to `example.com` but not to `aosabook.org` \*).
-Of course, this rule makes sense, if otherwise, a malicious site could set the domain property to your bank domain, load your bank account in a iframe and read the DOM of your bank page (which could be a bad thing if you are logged in -- or if you are tricked into logging in)!\*\*
+Of course, this rule makes sense, if otherwise, a malicious site could set the domain property to your bank domain, load your bank account in a iframe and (assuming the bank page has set its domain property) read the DOM of your bank page (which could be a bad thing if you are logged in -- or if you are tricked into logging in)!\*\*

 (\* Wondering if it's possible to set it to just `.com`? `foo.example.com` would be